Does YouTube Playlist Count Views? A ThoroUgh exploration into the Mechanics of the Algorithm

 TubeRanker – YouTube SEO Toolhttps://tuberanker.com › blog › how-does-youtube-cou…Sep 9, 2020 — Playlists are a great tool for increasing watch time minutes and views.
 They help group similar videos together, improving the viewing …YouTube playlists can increase your channel’s views and watch time.
 Playlists can help viewers discover your content, and encourage them to watch more videos in a row.How playlists can increase views

-Search resultsPlaylists can appear in YouTube search results, and can rank higher if you improve your titles and descriptions with on-point keywords.
+Search resultsPlaylists can appear in YouTube search results, and can rank higher if you fine-tune your titles and descriptions with relevant keywords.
 Suggested videosVideos in playlists are more likely to appear in YouTube’s suggested videos section.
-Viewing experiencePlaylists make it smoother for viewers to find content on specific topics or themes.
+Viewing experiencePlaylists make it easier for viewers to find content on specific topics or themes.
 EngagementPlaylists can keep viewers engaged by automatically playing the next video in the queue.Other benefits of playlists

 - Playlists can make your channel look more professional and well-branded.

-- You can create playlists customized for to different segments of your primary customers.
+- You can create playlists tailored to different segments of your target audience.

 - You can use playlists to organize content that is part of a series, such as tutorials.